Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Governance Framework

-Under this framework, all open-source models in our sample would fall into Tier C: prohibited from processing negative instructions autonomously.
-Several commercial models would land in Tier B: requiring human oversight for prohibition-type instructions in high-risk contexts.
-Based on our 16-model sample, only Gemini-3-Flash achieves Tier A (NSI=0.00), with GPT-5.1 (NSI=0.20) and Grok-4.1-reasoning (NSI=0.23) right at the threshold.
+We frame the following not as a regulatory certification scheme but as \emph{illustrative internal audit triggers}: concern bands an operator could use to decide where to apply human oversight.
+The NSI thresholds below are not validated regulatory cutoffs (see the limitations after Table~\ref{tab:certification-framework}); they group our 16-model sample into low/medium/high-concern bands scaled to demonstrated reliability:

+Under these illustrative bands, the four small open-weight models in our sample and one US commercial model (Claude-Haiku-4.5, observed NSI 0.71) fall in the highest-concern band (C), suggesting they should not render evaluative judgments autonomously without review---and underscoring that fragility tracks training choices rather than category membership.
+Several other commercial models fall in band B, suggesting human oversight for evaluative and advisory outputs in high-risk contexts.
+Based on our 16-model sample, the least sensitive models---GPT-5.1 (observed NSI 0.18), Gemini-3-Flash (0.18 observed, 0.07 bias-corrected $[0.03, 0.36]$), Grok-4.1-reasoning (0.20), and DeepSeek-V3.2 (0.21)---sit near the lowest band boundary; no model is exactly stable, and band membership should be assigned on confidence intervals rather than point estimates.
 The tier structure reflects a principle of proportionate oversight: systems with demonstrated reliability earn deployment latitude, while systems with documented fragility require human confirmation.
-Figure~\ref{fig:model-rankings} visualizes how each model maps to certification tiers.

 Given the 2x gap between financial and medical scenarios, thresholds should also vary by domain.
 We propose a risk-factor multiplier, with medical decisions using baseline thresholds, while financial, business, and military applications facing stricter standards (Tier A at NSI $<$ 0.10 rather than $<$ 0.20).
-These thresholds align with observed empirical clusters in our data: robust models (Gemini-3-Flash, DeepSeek-V3, GPT-5.1) cluster below NSI=0.25; moderate models span 0.25-0.50; fragile models (all OSS) exceed 0.50.
-The 0.20 and 0.50 boundaries represent natural breakpoints in our distribution rather than arbitrary cutoffs, though these preliminary thresholds should be validated through broader stakeholder engagement before regulatory adoption.
+These thresholds align with observed empirical clusters in our data: robust models (Gemini-3-Flash, GPT-5.1, Grok-4.1-reasoning, DeepSeek-V3.2) cluster below NSI=0.25; moderate models span 0.25--0.50; fragile models (all OSS) exceed 0.50.
+The 0.20 and 0.50 boundaries are descriptive breakpoints in our 16-model distribution, not validated decision thresholds.
+We stress that a confidence interval around an \emph{unvalidated} threshold is still unvalidated: before any regulatory use, these bands would need data-driven derivation (clustering or change-point analysis), stakeholder calibration, explicit harm-cost modeling (weighing the harms of spurious endorsement against spurious opposition), and held-out validation.